vadori/cytoark/README.md

 - CSBDeep - a deep learning toolbox for microscopy image restoration and analysis [Code](https://github.com/CSBDeep/CSBDeep)

 ## Attribution
-If you find our work useful, please cite us :)
+If you find our dataset or CISCA framework useful, we'd love a shoutout!
+Here’s a citation format you can use:

 **DATASET (cytoDArk0) and/or CELL SEGMENTATION & CLASSIFICATION METHOD (CISCA)**